DanteTrb/ai-consulting/README.md

 - 🧬 Artificial Intelligence in Healthcare
 - 🦿 Biomechanics & Movement Analysis
-- 💡 Explainable Machine Learning & Generative Models
+- 💡 Explainable Machine Learning, Deep Learning & Generative Models

 > ⚡ Designed with performance and simplicity in mind.
 > 🛠️ Built from scratch using modern web technologies.